MailenDMancuso/fe-challenge/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project belongs to Athena Work's challenge for Front-end side.

 Make sure of installing every dependency after cloning the repo, by running command: